pmean/build-website/text/07/DallasPostlude.md

 > I was asked about how prevalence can influence a diagnostic test, and
 > although I covered this well on my webpages, I did not include an
 > appropriate discussion of this on my PowerPoint slides.
 If I give this
-> talk again, I\'ll be sure to add this to the slides.
+> talk again, I'll be sure to add this to the slides.
 >
 > (Update: November 14, 2007) At the beginning of my talk, I briefly
 > discussed my concerns with the conflict of interest requirements that